liuderchi/atom-i18n/README.md

 ## How to Contribute?
 Who can Contribute?

   - *Any language* is welcomed. *Anyone* is welcomed to contribute.
+  - There are some [existing issues](https://github.com/liuderchi/atom-i18n/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) that require your help
-  - more info please refer to [CONTRIBUTING.md](https://github.com/liuderchi/atom-i18n/blob/master/CONTRIBUTING.md)
+  - For more info of translation please refer to [CONTRIBUTING.md](https://github.com/liuderchi/atom-i18n/blob/master/CONTRIBUTING.md)

 ## Project Structure